github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 The `git filter-repo` tool rewrites your repository's history, which changes the SHAs for existing commits that you alter and any dependent commits.
 Changed commit SHAs may affect open pull requests in your repository.
 We recommend merging or closing all open pull requests before removing files from your repository.

-You can remove the file from the latest commit with `git rm`.
-For information on removing a file that was added with the latest commit, see "[AUTOTITLE](/repositories/working-with-files/managing-large-files/about-large-files-on-github#removing-files-from-a-repositorys-history)."

 ## About sensitive data exposure

 This article tells you how to make commits with sensitive data unreachable from any branches or tags in your repository on {% data variables.location.product_location %}.
 However, those commits may still be accessible elsewhere: